 It won’t do you any good to have a story if you don’t tell it.
-And that comes by bringing your story to life through your brand design and implementation.
-This is where you take all of that groundwork and translate it into a visual identity that communicates your message.
+And that comes by bringing your story to life through your brand messaging and identity.
+This is where you take all of that groundwork and translate it into a verbal and visual identity that communicates your message.
 If that sounds complicated, working with a brand designer that can do this for you may be your best bet, but there are things you can do on your own too.

 While the visual identity of your brand is key in telling your story, it involves more than just the visual design.
 Making your brand tell your story includes your overall style, voice, and message.
 I’m sure you’ve heard me preach before that your brand is more than your logo, and that applies here too.

 If your brand encompasses all of the touchpoints you have with potential customers and clients, then each of those things needs to be working together to tell your story and the same story.
 This is done by a consistent and well established design, cohesive content that relates to your story and your audience, and using the right language to communicate your story.
 It might help to work with a strategist to get your story and message clear, but once you find your style and voice, it all comes together.